On the defect in the generalized Grunwald--Wang problem: Arithmetic base fields

 \dem As the case $L=k$ is obvious, we can assume $[L:k] \geq 2$.
 Since $L|k$ is separable, there are only finitely many intermediate fields $k\subsetneq k'\subsetneq L$ (e.g. by Galois theory applied to the Galois closure of $L$).
 The Weil restriction ${\bf R}_{L|k} {\bf A}_L^1$ is isomorphic to ${[L:k]}$-dimensional affine space, and the ${\bf R}_{k'|k} {\bf A}_{k'} ^1$ with $k'$ as above give rise to a finite collection of proper closed subvarieties of smaller dimension.
 As $k$ is infinite, their open complement has infinitely many $k$-points, which then correspond to closed points of ${\bf A}^1_k$ with residue field $L$. \enddem

-\begin{proof}[Proof of Theorem \ref{counter2} for $K=\Q(t)$] Assume now $M=\Z/8\Z$.
-As in the previous section, Wang's counterexample and Corollary \ref{corkeylem} imply that $H^1(\Q_2,F)\neq 0$, where $F$ is the flasque torus above.
-But $H^1(\Q_2,F)\cong H^1(\Q_2^h,F)$, where $\Q_v^h$ is the henselization of $\Q$ at $2$ which is an algebraic extension of $\Q$.
+\begin{proof}[Proof of Theorem \ref{counter2} for $K=\Q(t)$] Assume now that $M=\Z/8\Z$.
+As in the previous section, Wang's counterexample and Corollary \ref{corkeylem} imply that $H^1(\Q_2,F)\neq 0$, where $F$ is the flasque torus in a flasque resolution of $\Z/8\Z$ over $\Q$.
+But by (\cite{adtcrelle}, Lemma 2.7) we have an isomorphism $H^1(\Q_2,F)\cong H^1(\Q_2^h,F)$, where $\Q_2^h$ denotes the henselization of $\Q$ at $2$ which is an algebraic extension of $\Q$.
 Thus there is a finite extension $L|\Q$ contained in $\Q_2^h$ with $H^1(L,F)\neq 0$.
 By Lemma~\ref{closedpoint} above there are infinitely many closed points of ${\bf P}^1_\Q$ with residue field $L$.
-If $T$ is a finite set of discrete valuations coming from these points, the same arguments as in the proof of Theorem \ref{gencounter} give a chain of isomorphisms
+Let $T$ be a finite set of discrete valuations coming from these points.
+Using Lemma \ref{keylem} and (\cite{ctsja}, Corollary 2.6) as in the proof of Theorem \ref{gencounter}, we obtain a chain of isomorphisms